Earthquakes, like many diseases, constitute blameless, random human suffering

 Competition and Cooperation – The Two Processes of Evolution

 There are two main processes in evolution: competition and cooperation.
-Both are present in G>O>D>, both are present in all living things, and both are present in every individual human.
+Both are present in Continuing Creation, both are present in all living things, and both are present in every individual human.
 They were present in the apes that were our human ancestors, and in the monkeys and the mammals that were their ancestors’ ancestors.
-We humans are capable of evil, because we are parts of G>O>D>, and G>O>D> can and does inflict great suffering, some which we humans perceive as evil.
+We humans are capable of evil, because we are parts of The Growing, Organizing, Direction of the Cosmos, and that Grand Set of Processes can and does inflict great suffering, some which we humans perceive as evil.

-The evolutionary processes of G>O>D> created both the peaceful bonobos, and their cousins, the warlike chimpanzees.
+The set of evolutionary processes created both the peaceful bonobos, and their cousins, the warlike chimpanzees.
 The bonobos live in enclaves shielded by natural geographic barriers.
-If they had had to compete with the more aggressive chimpanzees for food and territory, the bonobos likely would have been exterminated by the chimps, or have become warlike themselves. [add a reference]
+If they had had to compete with the more aggressive chimpanzees for food and territory, the bonobos likely would have been exterminated by the chimps; or would have become warlike themselves.

 Human groups (tribes, religious sects, nations) compete and make war over land, religion, and ideas.
 With the rise of democracy, trade, and technology, it may be possible to eliminate war.
 On the other hand, global warming could exacerbate it, as some global regions lose water and crops.
 Over the centuries, Humans have evolved “rules of war” that attempt to avoid cruelty and minimize harm to non-combatants.

 Do the Processes of Continuing Creation favor war over peace?
 Not always.
-The Processes of G>O>D> favor survival, which can be won through aggression, escape, or through cooperation, depending on the particular “eco-scape” in question.
-Female lions survive by attacking prey; mice survive by running down tiny holes and escaping their predators.
+The Processes of Continuing Creation favor survival, which can be won through aggression, escape, or through cooperation, depending on the particular “eco-scape” in question.
+Female lions survive by fighting any teams of hyenas that may attack them; mice survive by running down tiny holes and escaping their predators.

 However, if we look only at human tribes and nations, history says that the group with the best war weapons and war skills, and the best economies and governments to sustain them, usually win out over groups that are less effective in these areas…. other things being equal.

-In his work, The City of God, St. Augustine presented his case for the idea that some wars are justified under God’s law.
+- In his work, The City of God, St. Augustine presented his case for the idea that some wars are justified under God’s law.
 He asserted that peacefulness in the face of a grave wrong that could only be stopped by violence would be a sin.
-Defense of one’s self or others could be a necessity, especially when authorized by legitimate temporal and ecclesiastical authority.
-(33)
+Defense of oneself or others could be a necessity, especially when authorized by legitimate temporal and ecclesiastical authority.

-The Book of G>O>D Says – Humanity’s ability and propensity to make war could actually turn out to be a good thing.
+Our Practice Says – Humanity’s ability and propensity to make war could actually turn out to be a good thing.
 If the day comes when Earth is attacked by murderous aliens, we will need our human traits of war.
 Many scientists believe that life forms on other planets would likely be based on carbon, oxygen, and water as is life on Earth, because those substances have unique abilities to combine, change form, and transport other elements.
 If so, then any distant species taking the time and trouble to come to Earth would most likely be seeking resources and room to sustain their own kind.
-(See Chapter __).
 Of course, we humans may well kill off each other long before aliens arrive from other planets.

 War is inherent in Nature.
 Species, nations, tribes and gangs compete, fight, and kill.
 There are winners and losers.
 But the ecosystem as a whole, the evolution of Continuing Creation as a whole, has advanced over the centuries.
 Has it advanced in spite of or because of competition, aggression, and war?

-Clearly, both competition and cooperation have advanced the Growing>Organizing>Direction of the Cosmos.
-We know that Competition (including aggression and war) is a strong process, because all creatures and most species have in fact died, at least so far.
-So, the “components” of biological evolution, i.e. the individual and the species, are all ‘expendable,’ but the underlying pattern of Continuing Creation grows and elaborates.
-Similarly, in technological evolution old technologies also die when they are out-competed by new technologies.
-This is the principle of Creative Destruction.
-(See Chapter____) (said by Eric Schmidt, CEO of Google, about the progress of business technology, on Charlie Rose, June, 2016).
+Clearly, both competition and cooperation have advanced the Growing, Organizing, Direction of the Cosmos.
+We know that Competition (including aggression and war) is a strong process, because all individual organisms and most species have in fact died, at least so far.
+So, the “components” of biological evolution, i.e., the individual and the species, are all ‘expendable,’ but the underlying pattern of Continuing Creation grows and elaborates.
+Similarly, in technological evolution old technologies also die when they are out competed by new technologies.
+This is the now famous principle of Creative Destruction, as originally described by the economist Joseph Schumpeter.
+18

 Of course, while evolution’s processes of creative destruction are going on, the biosphere can be upset when a cosmic or geologic disaster wipes out entire sets of species (as happened when the giant meteor struck the Yucatan peninsula, killing off most of the dinosaur species.)